 In addition to unique methodological issues, this area encompasses clinical, environmental, cancer, and infectious disease epidemiology.
 Reproductive epidemiologists choose as their interest the broad topic of the determinants and consequences of reproduction, including women's health and male infertility.
 Students can explore menarche, the menstrual cycle, infertility, conception, and pregnancy as endpoints or as factors influencing disease outcomes.
 The Obstetrics and Gynecology Epidemiology Center, based at Brigham and Women's Hospital, offers the opportunity to gain experience in data collection and analysis of large-scale population-and clinical-based epidemiological studies.

-Students interested in occupational/environmental and genetic reproductive epidemiology may pursue projects within the Reproductive Epidemiologic Working Group, consisting of faculty members from HSPH and other major public health institutions around the world.
+Students also have the opportunity to pursue gynecological as well as reproductive health topics at the Channing Laboratory, Harvard Pilgrim Health Care, and the Division of Preventive Medicine at Brigham and Women's Hospital, to name a few of the extensive resources available to students in the Harvard Medical Area.
 Students may also collaborate with other faculty members at HSPH, Harvard Medical School, and the Harvard-affiliated hospitals.
 Students are encouraged and given guidance on how to submit their own research proposals for private or federal funding.